gravitational/teleport/rfd/0079-oidc-joining.md

   roles: [Node]
   join_method: oidc-jwt
   issuer_url: https://accounts.google.com
-  allow: claims.aud == "noah.teleport.sh" && claims.google.compute_engine.project_id == "my-project" && claims.google.compute_engine.instance_name == "an-instance"
+  allow:
+  - aud: "noah.teleport.sh"
+    google:
+      compute_engine:
+        project_id: "my-project"
+        instance_name: "an-instance"
 ```

-To allow the user to configure rules for what identities will be accepted, we will use the [Common Expression Language (CEL)](https://github.com/google/cel-spec).
-This allows a large degree of flexibility in the complexity of rules users can configure, but still allows simple expressions.
+To allow the user to configure rules for what identities will be accepted, we will leverage the `allow` field similar to how it works with the IAM joining.
+This performs partial equality/matching with the YAML provided, and the claims within the token.
+As long as all fields configured in one block match with those in the token, then it will be considered valid for registration.
+This provides a rough mechanism for configuring AND/OR logic.

+To do this, we will need to change the structure of `ProvisionTokenSpecV2`, as the data under `Allow` is currently specifically designed around IAM joining.
+I suggest that we change this from `repeated TokenRule` to `repeated google.protobuf.Any`, and then [unmarshal it to a more specific message type](https://pkg.go.dev/google.golang.org/protobuf/types/known/anypb#hdr-Unmarshaling_an_Any) based on the value of `JoinMethod`.
+This will allow us more flexibility going forward as we introduce more joining methods, and avoid polluting a single message type with configuration values that apply to all joining methods.

 Users must also configure the `issuer_url`.
 This must be a host on which there is a compliant `/.well-known/openid-configuration` endpoint.
+Information about the structure of this endpoint can be found in the [OIDC Core and Discovery specifications.](#references-and-resources)

+#### Extracting claims as metadata for generated credentials

+The JWTs issued by providers often contain claims that would be useful when auditing actions.
+We can extract these claims, and embed them into the certificates during registration.
+This additional metadata can then be audit logged when the certificates are used, allowing actions to be attributed to specific CI runs or individual VMs.

+In order to implement OIDC joining in a timely manner, we should consider this out of scope for this initial implementation.

 ### Node support